PsychedelicShayna/indigo-stylesheet/README.md

 In order to generate the `indigo.rcc` compiled resource file, run the makefile after having adjusted the makefile so that the `rccpath` variable points to the `rcc.exe` binary in your Qt installation.

 ## Screenshot
-_Screenshot taken from the GUI of: [cursor-locker](https://github.com/PsychedelicShayna/cursor-locker)_
+_Screenshot taken from the GUI of [cursor-locker](https://github.com/PsychedelicShayna/cursor-locker)_

 ![](screenshot.png)